 A stationary container system is a tank or a process container together with its associated pipe work and fittings normally located in one place.
-The requirements for a stationary tank are more specific than for a process container.

 Read more on stationary container systems:

-- used with a vapouriser
+- used with a dispenser.

 - 500 litres for a class 3.1D substances (eg diesel and waste oil) supplying an internal combustion engine

 - 50 litres for class 3.1A, 3.1B and 3.1C substances (eg petrol) supplying an internal combustion engine